Mike Balson

-Michael John Charles Balson (9 September 1947 – 30 May 2019) was an English retired professional association football defender who played professionally in England, South Africa and the United States.
+Michael John Charles Balson (9 September 1947 – 30 May 2019) was an English professional association football defender who played professionally in England, South Africa and the United States.
 His career brought him to the United States where he served several decades as a referee as well as a team and league executive.
 He was a member of both the National Intercollegiate Soccer Officials Association Hall of Fame and the United Soccer Leagues Hall of Fame.

 Player

 A member of England's oldest family of commercial butchers, As a youth he served as the captain of Colfox School squad.
 He also had a stint at Bridport FC Balson grew up in England where he began playing for Exeter City in 1966.
 In 1974, he transferred to South African club, Highlands Park.
 In 1979, he moved to the United States where he signed with the Atlanta Chiefs of the North American Soccer League.
 In 1982, he played for the Georgia Generals of the American Soccer League.
 He played for the Tampa Bay Rowdies during the 1986–87 American Indoor Soccer Association season.